Morlando20/Goal-Widget/README.md

   `index.html?goal_name=MOVIE%20NIGHT&current_value=20&goal_value=100`.
 - Call the `updateGoal(goalName, currentValue, goalValue)` function to update the widget dynamically.
 - When the goal is reached, the celebration placeholder and goal reached message will display.
+- Click the `+1` emulator button to increment progress for testing.